Your community campus – how you can get involved

 - providing space and support for small community groups

-Creating a campus offers a real opportunity for communities to influence the services in their community area directly, and to plan for the future.
+Community consultation and development of specific proposals for campus facilities will be taken forward by the local area boards..
 Anyone wanting to know more should attend their local area board meetings, or visit the dedicated community campus webpage for their area: